akilgour350/Submerge/README.md

 - Combined Drowning and Encryption.
 - Direct reading and writing encoded and encrypted files.
 - Reading and writing Dictionaries (and equivalent) to files.
-- Encryption utilising other algorithms
+- Encryption utilising other algorithms.